From the Provence of the Popes to the Luberon – Self-guided

 From 12 to 20 cyclists, accompanied by our guide.

-medium-difficulty circuit: hilly, sometimes mountainous; from 50 to 80 km.
+Moderately difficult route: hilly, sometimes mountainous; 50 to 80 km.

 Pointe-à-la-Croix